 Liver function: Liver disease or reduced liver function may cause fingolimod to build up in the body, causing side effects.
 This medication may also reduce liver function and can cause liver failure.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.

 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.

-Reversible Posterior Leukoencephalopathy Syndrome (RPLS): This is a rare disease of the brain that may occur when using fingolimod.
-If you have had a previous episode of RPLS, this may not be an appropriate medication for you.
+Posterior Reversible Encephalopathy Syndrome (PRES): This is a rare disease of the brain that may occur when using fingolimod.
+If you have had a previous episode of PRES, this may not be an appropriate medication for you.
 Make sure your doctor knows you have experienced this before.
-If you experience signs and symptoms of RPLS, such as headache, seizures, change in awareness or consciousness, or vision changes, contact your doctor immediately.
+If you experience signs and symptoms of PRES, such as headache, nausea, vomiting, seizures, change in awareness or consciousness, or vision changes, contact your doctor immediately.